About This Chapter

 22. T.S.
 Eliot's Four Quartets: Analysis & Explanation

-This lesson will explore T. S. Eliot's ''Four Quartets''.
-In addition to the poem, we'll consider Eliot's life, the culture it was written in, and its reception.
+This lesson will explore T. S. Eliot's ''Four Quartets.''
+In addition to the poem, we'll consider Eliot's life, the culture in which it was written, and its reception.

 23. T.S.
 Eliot's Murder in the Cathedral: Summary & Overview